Can You File for Bankruptcy to Avoid Defaulting on Medical Bills in Pennsylvania?

 Healthcare costs seem to continually rise in the United States and Pennsylvania.
 In a July 2020 Gallup poll, 50% of American households were extremely concerned about a major heath event leading to bankruptcy.
 In fact, roughly 15% of adults reported that at least one person in their family has long-term medical debt that they are unable to pay.

 If you live in Pennsylvania and are feeling overwhelmed with medical bills, you are not alone.
 While it is difficult to determine how many bankruptcies are filed because of medical debt, it is believed that anywhere between 25% and 65% of bankruptcies consist of significant medical expenses.
 Fortunately, filing for bankruptcy is a way to avoid defaulting on medical bills.

-Our Pennsylvania bankruptcy attorneys at Young, Marr & Associates know how an unexpected health event can cripple a family’s finances.
+Our Pennsylvania bankruptcy attorneys at Young, Marr, Mallis & Associates know how an unexpected health event can cripple a family’s finances.
 If your income cannot keep up with your medical expenses, you could find yourself facing lawsuits, frozen bank accounts, and liens on your home.
 Before defaulting on your medical bills, call our law offices at (215) 701-6519 to discuss your options.